Study With Us

 Attendance and the Moot requirement

-LAW480: Advanced Research, Writing and Advocacy, requires students to participate in a moot as part of the assessment, but if a student is unable to come to Armidale or a capital city where a moot is taking place (they regularly take place in Sydney and Melbourne) it is acceptable to employ video-conference facilities.
+LAW480: Remedies and Advanced Legal Skills, requires students to participate in a moot as part of the assessment, but if a student is unable to come to Armidale or a capital city where a moot is taking place (they regularly take place in Sydney and Melbourne) it is acceptable to employ video-conference facilities.